 While not a graduate of Booker T., I have received a tremendous education from its students, staff, and community.
 I am proud to be a Hornet!

 I grew up in Oklahoma and attended The University of Oklahoma for my undergraduate degrees in History and Journalism, and OU Tulsa for my M.Ed.
 My wife Mariann and I got married in 2016.

 I have been working in TPS since 2007.
 I was a classroom teacher for four years at Gilcrease Middle School, one year at Mclain Jr. High, and four years at Phoenix Rising.
 I became an Assistant Principal last year and worked at Central High School.

 To say the least, I am excited to join the BTW family and I am so proud to be a Hornet!
-I am looking forward to the 2018-2019 school year!

 I have been part of the Tulsa Public Schools team for 17 years including 13 years teaching 7th grade language arts, geography and Read 180 at Thoreau Demonstration Academy.
 I also served as the school's athletic director, language arts department chair, site improvement plan coordinator, and building test coordinator.
 I have been an assistant principal for three years, working at Salk and Tulsa MET before coming to Booker T. Washington.

 I have my undergraduate degree in history and secondary education from The University of Tulsa and hold masters degrees in education administration and as a reading specialist from Northeastern State University.

 My special affinity for Booker T. began when I was ten years old.
 I had just moved here from a small town in Kansas.
 I came to my first ever basketball game and had the privilege of watching Wayman Tisdale play.
 From that point, both Booker T. and basketball have occupied a very special place for me, and I am proud to be a Hornet!